 These days, you can find a VPN service for just about any purpose.
-While some are focused on unblocking popular streaming websites, others set online security as their primary goal.
+While some are focused on unblocking popular streaming websites, others set online privacy as their primary goal.
 And of course, almost all of them promise to bring incredible speeds, without any throttling.
-In many cases, this isn’t what you can expect in practice – which is something you can only know after reading a hands-on review.
+However, in many cases, this isn’t what you can expect in practice – which is something you can only get to know after reading a hands-on review.

-FastestVPN has entered the VPN market with numerous promises.
+FastestVPN has entered the global VPN market with numerous promises.
 Among those, perhaps the most prominent one is the promise of bringing the ‘speediest VPN connection’.
-This is something that has immediately triggered our attention, as throttling is often the weakest aspect of any VPN.
+This is something that has triggered our attention immediately, as throttling is often the weakest aspect of any VPN.
 So, could FastestVPN be the Holy Grail of VPN services?
 Well, let’s find out.
 Welcome to our review of FastestVPN!

 |Speed Reduction||Up to 38% on average|